TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

         - Prevent syncing any files until no udp download sessions are live
             - Only problematic until we implement kicking/banning

-- Host on double click with this chosen map

 - Alright we really need to sort out how custom maps are stored on the server
     - 1) Separate official/custom maps on hypersomnia.xyz
     - 2) Keep official ones immutably in content/arenas